The real build, the plans, and the cut list

 2. Put your steel pipe into the end of the 90 degree elbow that is on the backside of the bookcase.
 I cut the pipe to be about an inch below the chain bolt and then spray painted it.
 If you did things right then the opening of the pipe should sit right below the pull of the chain bolt.

-I used my Dewalt DW788 scroll saw https://amzn.to/3wn3KCs to cut the pipe but there are much simpler ways to do this, like a hacksaw.
-That being said I love my scroll saw – it gets a ton of nuanced jobs done for me and cuts like butter.
+I used my DeWalt DW788 scroll saw to cut the pipe, but there are much simpler ways to do this, like a hacksaw.
+That being said I love my scroll saw; it gets a ton of nuanced jobs done for me and cuts like butter.

 3. Now that the pipe is cut to length, run your wires from through the pipe and secure the pipe to the back of the bookshelf with pipe hanger straps.
 Twist the wires exactly one million times through the hole in the bolts pull.
 Okay, not a million but you want to make sure that this is an absurdly good and sturdy connection.
 It isn't the end of the world if the wire comes off of the eyelet attached to the book (because you can still pull it) but if it detaches from the bolt you will have no way of opening the door and you may be forced to break the back of your bookcase to get to the latch.

-4. Test the books functionality.
+4. Test the book's functionality.
 You should be able to pull the book and have the bolt draw down.
-Make sure that the pipe is secure to the back of the bookcase and that the wires aren’t under unnecessary strain.
-You are pulling them through a 90 degree bend so expect some resistance.
-If the latch is still too tough then remove the spring and heat it up some more.
-In extreme cases you could heat then pull the spring but again this is irreversible.
-If you loosen it too much there is no going back.
-It’s best to try in small increments.
+Make sure that the pipe is secure to the back of the bookcase and that the wires are not under unnecessary strain.
+You are pulling them through a 90 degree bend, so expect some resistance.
+If the latch is still too stiff, stop and replace or adjust the latch instead of altering its spring.

 Chain Bolt – Latch installation: